mccullerlp/phasor/README.md

  * Uses internal matrix solver optimized for smallest-arrays-first and fewest-connections-first as it solves the linear system.

- * NOTE: currently the Gaussian elimination algorithm with heuristics can be unstable for large systems.
-A QR factorization step is needed to behave better.
+ * NOTE: currently the Gaussian elimination algorithm with heuristics can be unstable for large systems. pe_A QR factorization step is needed to behave better.
 The output is obviously bad when unstable, but the iterative solver can take many iterations when poor loop reduction ordering occurs.

  * The system object can store global settings and debug flags.
 These are easy to hook into and can be adjusted through the configuration management system.